-- Any activity on a district campus requires approval by the board or it's designee - A Facilities Use Form must be completed and approved a minimum of 14 days prior to the event. - Proper accounting records should be maintained and all activities should be processed through the local school books. - Any payment to school employees must be processed through the district's payroll department - Reconciliation of activity should be completed at conclusion of event - Liability insurance is required for third parties
+- Any activity on a district campus requires approval by the board or it's designee - An approval form application should be completed prior to the event. - Proper accounting records should be maintained and all activities should be processed through the local school books. - Any payment to school employees must be processed through the district's payroll department. - Reconciliation of activity should be completed at conclusion of event. - Liability insurance is required for third parties.